Eat in Hong Kong like a MasterChef

 Wing Restaurant

 It’s difficult to put into words how I feel about Wing Restaurant, Vicky Cheng’s deeply personal fine diner that opened in 2021.
 It’s one floor below VEA but leans far more into his Chinese heritage.
-Perhaps one way to convey the standard is the fact that Wing catapulted to number 20 on The World’s 50 Best Restaurants 2024 list, having never been in it prior.
+Perhaps one way to convey the standard is the fact that Wing catapulted to number 20 on The World’s 50 Best Restaurants 2024 list, having never been on it prior.
 The decor is contemporary chinoiserie, with decorative white fretwork, green panels and cool, textured glass.
 The main dining room only seats 16 and there are two private rooms for up to eight.
 The latter have balconies that open to the harbour.
 Wing’s seasonal menu is based on the 24 ancient Chinese solar systems that indicate weather patterns.
-When we dined, highlights included the chef’s century eggs with clear, almost iridescent whites, served with chilli shirako (cod milt); plump sea cucumber spring rolls; Alaskan king crab with fried cheung fung; and whole baby pigeon glazed with sugar cane.
-Every dish is so finessed and thoughtful that it made me pause in admiration before eating.
+When we dined, highlights included chef Vicky's take on century eggs with clear, almost iridescent whites, served with chilli shirako (cod milt); plump sea cucumber spring rolls; Alaskan king crab with fried cheung fung; and whole baby pigeon glazed with sugar cane.
+Every dish was so finessed and thoughtful that it made me pause in admiration before eating.
 The links between tradition and today are impeccably unified.
-To eat at Wing is both insightful and a privilege.
+To eat at Wing is insightful, educational and an absolute privilege.

 Floor 29, The Wellington, 198 Wellington Street, Central, Hong Kong, wingrestaurant.hk

 MasterChef moment: The only way we could get a table at Wing was to eat before service, which meant we had the privilege of Vicky joining us.
-Hearing every dish story straight from the source is something I’ll never forget.
-Just as importantly, Poh and I convinced chef Vicky take his first ever mirror selfie.
+Hearing the story of every dish straight from the source is something I’ll never forget.
+Just as importantly, Poh and I convinced chef Vicky to take his first ever mirror selfie.

 Temple Street Night Market